leima0521/racial_dot_density_maps/readme.md

     )
 ```

-#### 2. Make dot maps
+### Make dot maps

-[make_maps.R] produces dot maps.
+[make_maps.R](code/make_maps.R) produces dot maps.
 Each dot represents a unique racial/ethnic group and captures 150 people by default.
 It requires the [`tmap`](https://github.com/r-tmap/tmap) package to produce the maps.

 The `make_dot_density_map` function produces the map by specifying the CBSA, year, and the population size of each dot.
 The main part of the code is written in [Kyle Walker's book Analayzing US Census Data](https://walker-data.com/census-r/mapping-census-data-with-r.html).

 For example, if you want to produce a racial dot example for Chicago in 2010, run `make_dot_density_map("Chicago-Naperville-Elgin, IL-IN-WI", 2010)`.
 The default size of each dot is 150.
 If you want to change the dot value, simply use other values for `dotsize = xxx`.
 Note that it takes a while to produce these maps (your machine is not broken).
 My code also provides an example of how to use `pmap` to produce multiple maps.

 You can change aesthetics by changing values in the function.
 For example, you can change the color palette using a different `col = brewer.pal(xxx)`.
 You can also add major roads, rivers, lakes, and other layers to the map using `tmap`.
+If you want to produce interactive maps, check out the [`Leaflet`](https://rstudio.github.io/leaflet/) package and [Kyle Walker's book chapter](https://rstudio.github.io/leaflet/).

 ```
 make_dot_density_map <- function(cbsa, t, dotsize = 150, transparency = 0.7) {